Lensing, Shadow and Photon Rings in a Magnetized Black Hole Spacetime: PHOTON RINGS IN THE ERNST SPACETIME

 \subsection{Gap parameter intervals}

 For a given $B$ value, we can evaluate the range of variability of the gap parameter for the Ernst spacetime for $r_s\in(r_\mathrm{ISCO},r_1)$.
-This is given by Fig. (\ref{fig:Gap_parameter}). $B=0$ is the Schwarzschild case and here $r_s\in(6M,\infty)$ for $r_O=\infty$ to match with the results obtained in Aratore, Tsupko and Perlick \cite{Aratore2024}.
+This is given by Fig. \ref{fig:Gap_parameter}. $B=0$ is the Schwarzschild case and here $r_s\in(6M,\infty)$ for $r_O=\infty$ to match with the results obtained in Aratore et al. \cite{Aratore2024}.

-From Fig. (\ref{fig:Gap_parameter}) we can see that beyond a certain value of magnetic field strength $B$, the overlap between the range of gap parameter for the Schwarzschild-Melvin case and the Schwarzschild case is null.
-This corresponds to the case when $r_1<6M$ with $r=6M$ being the ISCO for the Schwarzschild case.
-One determines this limit numerically to be $B \approx 0.160/M$.
-This threshold is consistent with the analysis of Aratore, Tsupko and Perlick \cite{Aratore2024}, who demonstrated that the gap parameter $\Delta_n$ is independent of the black hole mass and observer distance, making it a robust discriminator of spacetime geometry.
-In particular, for $B \gtrsim 0.160/M$ the allowed range of $\Delta_2$ no longer overlaps the Schwarzschild range. { Therefore, if a gap parameter in this range is observed, this observation is incompatible with the assumption that the observed object is a Schwarzschild black hole.
-It is compatible with the assumption that the spacetime is properly described by the Ernst metric, with a magnetic field $B \gtrsim 0.160/M$.
+From Fig. \ref{fig:Gap_parameter} we can see that beyond a certain value { $B_o$ of the magnetic field strength $B$, the overlap between the range of gap parameter for the Ernst case and the Schwarzschild case is null.
+This limit value $B_o$ corresponds to the magnetic field strength of an Ernst spacetime in which the outer radius of the disk coincides with the ISCO of the Schwarzschild spacetime, $r_1=6M$.
+One determines this value numerically to be $B_o \approx 0.160/M$.
+It was emphasized by Aratore \textit{et al.} \cite{Aratore2024} that, to within the assumed approximations, the gap parameter is independent of the black hole mass and of the observer distance, In this sense, a measurement of $\Delta _2$ can unequivocally distinguish an Ernst spacetime with $B > B_o$ from a Schwarzschild spacetime.
 Of course, this conclusion is based on the -- not unrealistic -- hypothesis that the matter in the luminous disk moves on geodesics.}

+{ We have restricted our discussion of photon rings and gap parameter in the Ernst spacetime to the case of a polar observer.
+For a non-polar observer the photon rings are, of course, non-circular and their exact shape and size cannot be determined analytically.
+However, even in that case it is possible to get some analytical results: One could use the equations derived by Aratore \textit{et al.} \cite{Aratore2024} for an observer at arbitrary inclination in the Schwarzschild spacetime for calculating the \emph{vertical} gap between photon rings.
+We will not work this out here.}